UPC Catalogue

 Managing Privacy Settings

-Research-based guidelines in this subcategory refer to the mechanisms that allow users to control their privacy by adjusting privacy controls, such as the visibility of personal information or access to specific data.
+Research-based guidelines in this subcategory address mechanisms that enable users to adjust controls, such as the visibility of personal information and access to specific data.

 • GD9 — Enhance Parental Control in Smart Toys